-November 1st is the Early Decision (ED) deadline at many schools.
+October 15 or November 1st are common Early Decision (ED) deadlines at many schools.
 You’ve heard applying Early Decision will increase your odds of acceptance.

 What is Early Decision?

 First, not all schools offer Early Decision and you can only apply to one school ED indicating this school is your first choice.
 For those that apply ED, it is a firm commitment to withdraw all other regular and Early Action (non-binding) applications from other schools and enroll in the Early Decision school if accepted.

 At 16, 17, or 18, a firm commitment to anything but what you’re doing this weekend is HUGE in the grand scope of life.
 For the students I work with, I encourage them to think long and hard before applying ED.
 Honestly, I don’t think it’s for most teens.